 Toward the end of her life, Canary joined up with Buffalo Bill Cody's Wild West Show, where her storytelling prowess could shine.

 Calamity Jane died in 1903 at the age of 51.
-She was buried at Mount Moriah cemetery next to her old friend Wild Bill.
+She is buried at Mount Moriah cemetery next to her old friend Wild Bill.

 Martha Jane Canary lived the life she wanted, unbridled by societal expectations.
-While we may never be able to completely separate the facts from myths, Calamity Jane exemplified the spirit of the Old West.
+While we may never be able to separate the facts from myths completely, Calamity Jane exemplified the spirit of the Old West.